 Location

-The Puntledge River Recreation area is found at the Comox Lake Dam near Cumberland.
-Along with the trails mentioned above, there is a parking lot, a small beach area, pit toilets, information displays and a small picnic area.
+The Puntledge River Recreation area is at the Comox Lake Dam near Cumberland.
+Along with the trails mentioned above are a parking lot, a small beach area, pit toilets, information displays and a small picnic area.

 • Take Exit 117 to Cumberland